 - Cut into large circles using a cutter or a large cup

-- Pick up one of the dough circles and place a spoonful of filling on to it
+- Pick up one of the dough circles and place a tablespoonful of filling on to it

 - Gather the edges together and seal, being careful not to leave any gaps.